totoroyyb/totoroyyb/README.md

 ## Hi folks! 👋

-My name is Yibo Yan, and I am currently a MSCS student at Yale University.
-Before that, I got my BSc degree in Computer Science from UC Davis.
+My name is Yibo Yan, and I am currently a Ph.D. student at USC working on distributed system.
+Before that, I did my MSCS degree at Yale and got my BSc degree in Computer Science from UC Davis.

 ## Repo Stats